ece-student/Team-16/docs/lab1/lab1.md

 ![ServoAngles](/docs/images/ServoAngles.png)

    * Then we used the potentiometer to provide a signal which controls the rotation speed and direction.
-   * A map function was used to map resistance readings from potentiometer (0 to 1023) to between 0 to 180 range.
+   * A map function was used to map resistance readings from potentiometer (0 to 1023) to 0 to 180 range.

 ![ServoAngles](/docs/images/ServoandPot.png)

+   * We also used the frequecncy of the signal which was around 50 Hz and the duty cycle increased as the angle increases.(Checkout the demos below)

 ### Part 6: Assemble your robot